clamy54/docker-svn-iF.SVNAdmin/README.md

 Copy your private key to /localdir/keys/cert.key

+## Using your own DH parameters file

+At first run, if /localdir/keys/dhparams.pem doesn't exists, 2048-bits dh paramaters are generated.

+You can generate your own 4096 bits DH parameters and put it in your /localdir/keys/dhparams.pem to replace the self generated 2048-bits DH file.

 ##  Volumes

 To persist data, theses volumes are exposed and can be mounted to the local filesystem by adding -v option in the command line :

 * `/var/svn` - Subversion repositories